imjaypatel12/ds-uci-human-activity-tracker/README.md

 Dataset is used from UCI Machine Learning Repository http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones

+## Setup
+1. Clone the project
+2. Download data archive from the above site and extract it to the root directory of the project repository.
+3. Run the jupyter notebook

 Thanks UCI for making this Dataset public.
 Text below this line is the content from the original README.txt file.